France: Police and protesters clash in massive strike over Macron's pension reform | DW | 05.12.2019

 Unpopular reforms

-President Macron plans to reform France's pension system, calling it unfair and costly.
-He wants to introduce a single, points-based system that guarantees equal rights to every pensioner.
+Macron plans to reform France's pension system, calling it unfair and costly.
+He wants to introduce a single, points-based system that he said will guarantee equal rights to every pensioner.

-"The moment of truth for Macron," wrote the Le Monde daily in its Thursday's edition.
+"The moment of truth for Macron," wrote the daily Le Monde in its Thursday edition.
 "The next days are a decisive test for the head of state."

 -